ulysseus-eu/limesurvey-oauth2/Readme.md

 # Installation

 - go to [releases](https://github.com/BDSU/limesurvey-oauth2/releases) and download the latest release Zip archive
-- for LimeSurvey 5.x: upload the Zip archive in the plugin manager
+- for LimeSurvey 5.x and above : upload the Zip archive in the plugin manager
 - for LimeSurvey 3.x: extract the Zip archive and place the contents in `<limesurvey_root>/plugins/AuthOAuth2/`
 - configure the plugin in the plugin manager
 - activate the plugin in the plugin manager